n30nex/malla/README.md

-# Malla
+# 📻 Candaverse MQTT

-Malla (_Mesh_, in Spanish) is an ([AI-built](./AI.md)) tool that logs Meshtastic packets from an MQTT broker into a SQLite database and exposes a web UI to get some interesting data insights from them.
+Candaverse MQTT (formerly Malla) is an ([AI-built](./AI.md)) tool that logs Meshtastic packets from an MQTT broker into a SQLite database and exposes a web UI to get some interesting data insights from them.

-Fork: We added Map Report packets to the data (as this is the most used way for map data to enter MQTT)
+## 🌙 Dark Mode Ready
+This application features a comprehensive dark mode theme with improved readability and modern UI design.
+The dark mode is enabled by default and can be toggled using the theme switch in the navigation bar.

 ## Running Instances
 Check out some instances with running data from community MQTT servers:
 - meshtastic.es (Spain): https://malla.meshtastic.es